-The same rescaling process needs to be conducted for the other two factors, for each income category.
-Once the calculations for each factor/income category include the use of the "Factor Distribution: Adjusted Baseline Rescaled to 100%," the results match Belvedere's draft allocation, consistent with Appendix 5 in the Draft RHNA Report.
+The same rescaling process is conducted for the other two factors, for each income category.
+Once the calculations for each factor/income category include the use of the "Factor Distribution: Adjusted Baseline Rescaled to 100%," the results match Tiburon's draft allocation, consistent with Appendix 5 in the Draft RHNA Report.
 As a result, there is no error in the application of the adopted RHNA methodology and, thus, it is not a valid basis for an appeal.

-Issue 2: The City uses its draft RHNA allocation and the total households in the region in 2050 from Plan Bay Area 2050 to impute the "implied growth" in the Plan Bay Area 2050 Final Blueprint for Belvedere and other jurisdictions in the South Marin Superdistrict.
-The City uses its calculations of implied growth rates to argue ABAG failed to determine Belvedere's RHNA allocation in a way that is consistent with the South Marin superdistrict's 21% growth rate in the Final Blueprint.
+Issue 2: The Town uses its draft RHNA allocation and the total households in the region in 2050 from Plan Bay Area 2050 to impute the "implied growth" in the Plan Bay Area 2050 Final Blueprint for Tiburon and other jurisdictions in the South Marin Superdistrict.
+The Town uses its calculations of implied growth rates to argue ABAG failed to determine Tiburon's RHNA allocation in a way that is consistent with the South Marin superdistrict's 21% growth rate in the Final Blueprint.
+The Town also argues that there is no publicly available methodology to demonstrate how individual jurisdictions' baseline allocations were calculated.